Brittonlj/MyShoppingCart/README.md

   - The [Mediator Pattern](https://refactoring.guru/design-patterns/mediator) using the popular open source [MediatR](https://github.com/jbogard/MediatR) project.
 I used MediatR Pipeline Behaviors to handle cross-cutting concerns like error logging as well as request and security validation.
   - The [Options Pattern](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-7.0) with option validation and option validation on startup for easy problem detection.
   - Not to mention some old favorites like the [Factory Pattern](https://refactoring.guru/design-patterns/factory-method), the [Builder Pattern](https://refactoring.guru/design-patterns/builder) and many more.
-- I used a version of [Domain Driven Design](https://learn.microsoft.com/en-us/archive/msdn-magazine/2009/february/best-practice-an-introduction-to-domain-driven-design) to lay out this project, but I didn't go full-on aggregate objects etc.
+- I used a version of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) to lay out this project.
 - I used Entity Framework Core in this project for speed of implementation.
 Professionally, I mostly use [Dapper](https://github.com/DapperLib/Dapper) and write my own SQL stored procedures, but I wanted to demonstrate I could use EF as well.
 - I used Microsoft's [Minimal API Framework](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-7.0).
 I find it easier to work with than the controller based method.
 - I used JWT token authorization with roles and claims.